platypus-ucsd/platypus-ucsd.github.io/docs/events.markdown

-## Oct 26.
-Society: What is it?
+## Society: What is it?
 What is it for?

+**Oct.
+26, 6PM @ CSE 4258**

-According to Rousseau, we form society when “each of us puts his person and all his power in common under the supreme direction of the general will”.
+Rousseau said that we form society when “each of us puts his person and all his power in common under the supreme direction of the general will”.

 And in return, society shall “take from man his own powers, and give him in exchange alien powers which he cannot employ without the help of other men”.
 Through our mutual interdependence, we gain not only alien powers, but rights, liberties, and life beyond mere existence.

-In short, society grants us human life.
-But this appears to be only one half of the story.
+In short, society grants us *human* life.
+But this is only one half of the story.

 Marx argues that today, as we reconstitute society, we are “like the sorcerer who is no longer able to control the powers of the nether world whom he has called up by his spells.”
-The effect is that society at the same time forces upon us machine life, mean and unfree.
+The effect is that society at the same time forces upon us *machine* life, mean and unfree.

 To realize our freedom, we must master our alien powers, and the ends to which we call upon them.

 *What is this object we call society?
 And what is the object of society?*

-## Nov 2.
-Authoritarianism, Mass Democracy, and the State
+## Authoritarianism, Mass Democracy, and the State

+**Nov.
+2, 6PM @ CSE 4258**

 Description to come.